 Expansion of imaging equipment and facilities to meet anticipated demand combined with replacement of old machines is clearly much needed.
+Replacement equipment will often deliver higher quality/safety and throughput.
 A large proportion of current activity relates to requests from outpatient clinics and direct requests from GPs.
-These requests account for nearly half (2.76 million) of all current CT scans and more than half (2.84 million) of all current MRI scans.
-Much of the future growth is likely to come from these elective requests.
-This highlights the potential for future activity to be undertaken within Covid-19 minimal CDHs.
+These referrals account for nearly half (2.76m) of all current CT scans and more than half (2.84m) of MRI scans.
+Much of the future growth is likely to come from these elective referrals.
+This highlights the potential for future activity to be undertaken within Covid-minimal CDHs.